 How does Arccos work with Apple Watch?

-We launched the Arccos Caddie Apple Watch App to provide members with another way for them to play the game their way.
-Previously in public beta, the Apple Watch app works with the Arccos system to allow members to have some of the features from the mobile app, conveniently located on their wrist so they can leave their phones in their bags.
+We launched the Arccos Apple Watch App to provide members with another way for them to play the game their way.
+The Apple Watch app works with the Arccos system to allow members to have some of the features from the mobile app, conveniently located on their wrist so they can leave their phones in their bags.
 Features include: shot tracking capabilities, rangefinder distances, caddie recommendations, editing shots, marking the pin location and more.

 Which Apple Watch models work with Arccos?

-The Arccos Caddie App was designed to work best with the Apple Watch Series 6.
-Thanks to some hardware improvements Apple made to the battery and GPS functionality, this model (and future models) will work best with Arccos.
+The Arccos App was designed to work best with the Apple Watch Series 6 and newer.
+Thanks to some hardware improvements Apple made to the battery and GPS functionality, these models will work best with Arccos.
 That being said, we do work with some of the earlier models but each setup is a little different.

 What is Apple Watch – Rangefinder Mode?